Other Required Provisions

 Parking Control Officers

 The services of parking control officers may be required to provide for the enforcement of parking on the periphery – in the immediate community and on adjacent streets of all events drawing 5,000 or more participants.
-Contact Ms. Debbie Borthne, Assistant Director of Special Events, San Francisco Department of Parking and Traffic, 850 Bryant Street, Room 154, San Francisco CA 94103, at (415) 553-1620, regarding the assignment of the officers and any additional requirements of the SF Municipal Transportation Agency.
+Contact Ms. Debbie Borthne, Assistant Director of Special Events, San Francisco Department of Parking and Traffic:

 For events drawing 5,000 or more attendees, a Transportation Plan must be in place that includes alternative transportation options (bus, bicycles).
+The Transportation Plan must be included in event publicity, encouraging the use of public transportation and provided to the Permits and Reservations office and Park Patrol with the written plan.
 Depending on the expected attendance, conditions might include:

 - Public notice of alternative transportation routes